lyubogeorgiev/JavaOOP/Polymorphism/README.md

 Created an Abstract class Shape with some fields, abstract methods, and non-abstract methods.
 Classes Circle and Rectangle are extending the abstract class Shape and add their own implementation.

+Lab 03 - Animals
+-

+Created Abstract class Animal with fields and regular methods, as well as Abstract method explainSelf() which is overridden in the two classes - Cat and Dog which extend the abstract class Animal.